fmohr/lcdb/README.md

 pip install lcdb
 ```

+## Example Notebook
+We *strongly* encourage to check out the example notebook in [python/example-usage.ipynb](https://github.com/fmohr/lcdb/blob/main/python/example-usage.ipynb).
+It contains all the code of this tutorial, and also shows how to get an overview of all the contained datasets.

 ## Getting a Learning Curve
 By default, you receive the learning curve for accuracy (see below for other metrics).